-This tri-colored breed is not only strikingly beautiful, but their noble nature and majestic size (up to 120 pounds males) makes them a standout.
+This tri-colored breed is not only strikingly beautiful, but their noble nature and majestic size (males weigh up to 120 pounds males) make them a standout.
 They are known for their quiet confidence, good nature, and pleasantness around strangers.
 They need quite a bit of outdoor time, so they are good for active families.
 They do especially well in situations that not all dogs would tolerate—children and pets climbing all over them.
 They also get along well with other animals and indoor family pets.
-They form strong bounds with their owners and perform all kinds of rescuing feets.
+They form strong bonds with their owners and perform all kinds of rescuing feats.

 They are purebreds and future owners should be aware of their potential medical problems, including cancers, and hip, elbow, and joint issues.
 It's important that you keep them at a healthy weight and socialize them early.

 The Cavalier King Charles Spaniel is a smaller, affectionate breed of British origin.
 It is the 18th-most popular dog breed of 196, according to the AKC.
 The King Charles Spaniel is gentle in nature due to its kind, easy-going, yet playful temperament and is great around children, babies, and small pets.
 Thanks to its tiny stature (under 13 inches in height), it is classified as a toy breed.
 These spaniels can be both social and outgoing or enjoy simply cuddling with their companions on the couch.
 They also come in a variety of adorable colors and patterns (chestnut, tri-color, chestnut and white).